Jzaroli/.github/CodingAssessment.md

     fig = px.scatter(df, x="column1", y="column2", color="category")
     plotly(fig)
     ```

 ---

 ### **4. Deploy Your App to Structured Cloud**

-Once your app is running locally, deploy it to **Structured Cloud** for public access.
+Once your app is running locally, deploy it.

 1. **Get an API key**

     - Go to [app.preswald.com](https://app.preswald.com/)
-    - Create a New Organization
+    - Create a New Organization (top left corner)
     - Navigate to **Settings > API Keys**
     - Generate and copy your **Preswald API key**

 2. **Deploy your app using the following command:**

     ```bash